IanClark-fullStack/README-generator/README.md

   ## Description
   ------
-   To save time, this application will automate the process of creating individual readme files  by generating a readme using a CLI
+  To save time this application will automate the process of creating individual readme files  by generating a readme using CLI
   **Written w/**
-  Node, CLI, JavaScript
+  Node

   ## Installation
   ------